 - Extend your right arm straight up with your palm facing away from your body.

 - Turn your gaze to look up toward your right thumb.

 - Exhale to turn your neck to look down at the floor.

-- Inhale as your return your gaze upwards.
+- Inhale as you return your gaze upward.